Learning becomes real through doing, speaking, building, trying, repairing, and returning.

 Public school teachers

-Humane learning inside pressured systems: names before numbers, structure without erasure, and return over performance.
+Keeping learners visible inside pressured systems: names as well as numbers, structure without erasure, and return over performance.

 Christian and private schools